-At the end of 2012, about 11% of retail spending was done via a mobile device2.
-By the end of 2013, that figure had more than doubled, as mobile spending accounted for 25% of all retail purchases2.
-But the importance of mobile for retailers is even more significant, because even when customers don’t buy something directly from their mobile device, they’re interacting with company websites and apps.
+At the end of 2012, about 11% of retail spending was done via a mobile device (Smart Insights).
+By the end of 2013, that figure had more than doubled, as mobile spending accounted for 25% of all retail purchases (Smart Insights).
+But the importance of mobile for retailers is even more significant because even when customers don’t buy something directly from their mobile device, they’re interacting with company websites and apps.

 Smart-phones and tablets are becoming an increasingly larger part of American life, especially for the younger generations.
 Currently, roughly 23% of our free time is being spent on a mobile device.
-Because of the wide array of media channels available today (i.e. Netflix, Amazon Prime, Hulu Plus, YouTube ect.) in addition to storage devices like TiVo and DVR, Americans can squeeze 12 hours of media into a 9 hour day1.
-Many mobile users are able to utilize of these streaming services directly from their smart-phones and tablets, making mobile marketing even more important.
-Furthermore, of those mobile users who are watching TV at home, around 86% of them are surfing the web while watching TV3.
-This gives brands and advertiser a unique opportunity to simultaneously target their audience through TV and mobile.
-Since the proliferation of mobile users show no signs of slowing down, it essential that marketers and advertisers take advantage of the unique opportunities that mobile marketing provides.
+Because of the wide array of media channels available today (i.e. Netflix, Amazon Prime, Hulu Plus, YouTube, etc.) in addition to storage devices like TiVo and DVR, Americans can squeeze 12 hours of media into a 9 hour day (Pew Research).

 3- Arbitron, Omniture, and Comscore

 Provoke Insights is a full-service brand consultancy and market research firm.
 Our innovative approach helps brands navigate through today’s cluttered marketing space.
 We are the nerds behind the advertising, branding, media, and content marketing initiatives.
 Our obsession with data and research makes your marketing strategy compelling and impactful.